-The National Water Act (1998) mandates the Minister of Water and Environmental Affairs to establish catchment management agencies (CMAs) for the management of water resources at the catchment level.
-To this end, the Minister has already established eight CMAs out of a proposed 19 CMAs, of which two are currently functional.
-One of these is the Breede-Overberg CMA in the Western Cape.
-The Gouritz CMA, which adjoins the current Breede water management area, has been established on paper, but does not exist as a functional organisation.
+The National Water Act (1998) mandates the Minister of Human Settlements, Water and Sanitation to establish catchment management agencies (CMAs) for the management of water resources at the catchment level.

+In the Western Cape, the Breede-Gouritz CMA was established, Government Gazette Number 37677 of 23 May 2014, to manage the water resources in this amalgamated water management area.

-Since the establishment of these CMAs, the Department has reviewed the appropriateness of having 19 CMAs across the country, and has proposed a reduction in the number of water management areas, and by implication the number of CMAs, to nine.
-In this reduction, new boundaries for the nine water management areas are being demarcated through the National Water Resources Strategy (NWRS) as is required under the National Water Act.
+Since the establishment of these CMAs, the Department of Water and Sanitation (DWS) has reviewed the appropriateness of having 9 CMAs across the country, and has proposed a reduction in the number of water management areas, and by implication the number of CMAs to six.
+In this reduction, new boundaries for the nine water management areas will be demarcated through the National Water Resources Strategy (NWRS3) as is required under the National Water Act.